awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/monitoring-with-kpl.md

 *granularity*
 This controls whether the same metric is emitted at additional levels of granularity\.
 The levels are `GLOBAL`, `STREAM`, and `SHARD`\.
 The default setting is `SHARD`, which contains the most granular metrics\.
 When `SHARD` is chosen, metrics are emitted with the stream name and shard ID as dimensions\.
 In addition, the same metric is also emitted with only the stream name dimension, and the metric without the stream name\.
 This means that, for a particular metric, two streams with two shards each will produce seven CloudWatch metrics: one for each shard, one for each stream, and one overall; all describing the same statistics but at different levels of granularity\.
-For an illustration, see the diagram below\.
+For an illustration, see the following diagram\.
 The different granularity levels form a hierarchy, and all the metrics in the system form trees, rooted at the metric names:

 ```